GodzillaQueenOfMonsters/hofcapellmeister/README.md

 - clean up documentation
 - more beautiful visualization
 - implement more features:
+  - add webscraping from arena.wien homepage to complete missing details
   - if no events can be found for users favourite artists, get events for recommended/similar artists
   - get all playlists and favourite songs from a user (with user login)
   - somehow get url to buy tickets to events (even though oeticket is ungrateful and doesn't like us)